Leave a Message

 Families entrust an incredible amount of money and their family's future to the real estate agent who guides them through the transaction.

-That Rreal estate agents has a license just like a medical doctor or an attorney that is issued by the State of Texas.
+That real estate agents has a license just like a medical doctor or an attorney that is issued by the State of Texas.
 Part of that license requires that I exercise full fiduciary duty toward the Client.
 Fiduciary duty is a legal standard applied to attorneys etc. It requires that the attorney do only what is in the best interest of you...NOT how much money they can make.
 I have that obligation and aggressively protect my Client's interests and their assets.

+The law also requires that I cannot consider in any way the financial benefits to me as part of the transaction.
+I must always use my skills, training, and market knowledge to negotiate the very best outcome for my Clients.
 If you choose to work with me and if I choose to work with you then the first thing that I will do is to show you how to take my license away if you EVER feel that I am not 1000% fighting tooth and nail for every dollar of your money.

 Now that those are discussed... let me show you the smart way to buy real estate.